 This generally happens when the braid is yanked too tightly and the beginning of it stretching the scalp and basically causing your head to become permanently stressed until the braids are removed, which accounts for the fairly painful headache.

-Shocking yes, that someone would try and con money out of tourists, but nonetheless, it does happen.
+Shocking, absolutely, that someone would try and con money out of travelers.
+But, nonetheless, it does happen.